FreddieAlvarez/final_project_part_1_grocery_list_api/README.md

 **Response:**
 - `201 Created` with the created list object

+Authorization: Bearer <jwt-token>

+Admin role required for some actions like create, update, and delete

 ---

 **GET /lists**
 Retrieve all lists.

 **Response:**
 - `200 OK` with an array of list objects

+Protected route – requires JWT token

 ---